Sentek Drill & Drop Bluetooth Soil Moisture Probe

 • User-replaceable Lithium battery lasts 1-2 years

-$885.00
+Starting At $885.00

-Once downloaded to the Connect App, your data is then uploaded to IrriMAX Live.
+Once downloaded to the Connect App, data is then uploaded to IrriMAX Live.
 This intuitive web-based platform allows real-time monitoring of crop water use for precision irrigation management.
-Remote access and sharing of data is simple and easy to setup.
+Remote access and sharing of data is simple and easy to set up.
 Smart device views include map, graph, and list options.
 Know how much water is available at all depths in the soil profile to support improved irrigation management.

 The Bluetooth probe is an extension to the range of Drill & Drop probes, which are available with cabled connections to suit SDI-12, RS232 and RS485 communication protocols.
 Drill & Drop probes have sensors every 10cm (4″) along the probe depth, and are fully sealed.
 This soil moisture probe has been a successful addition to the Sentek range, offering easy installation and accurate data.
-Adding the Bluetooth enabled probe offers customers additional flexibility in data collection and transfer.
+Adding the Bluetooth-enabled probe offers customers additional flexibility in data collection and transfer.

 • Drill & Drop Bluetooth Probe